almende/test-platform/README.md

 Before creating the zipfile, you need to build your docker image with the correct labels on them.

+***
+*note: You can install this docker image directly as an asset into the platform, bypassing the whole quarantine registry.
+This is a good way to test the labels.
+Skip directly to [Install asset locally](#installLocally) for this.
+***

 #### Create asset zipfile

 To facilitate the creation of the zipfile for distributing the assets, the platform provides a tool, called `label2manifest.js`, which you can find in the root folder of the source distribution and/or in the *tools* folder of the binary distribution.